 - Healthy rabbits can live for up to 12 years

-- They're prey animals, so may be nervous before getting to know you
+- They're prey animals, so can be nervous

 - They're not fans of being held or picked up

-- Older rabbits might spray urine to mark their territory
+- Rabbits who haven't been neutered might spray urine to mark their territory

 What age of rabbit should I choose?

 Rabbits change dramatically when they reach sexual maturity — typically between three to six months — so it's often best to get an older rabbit, such as a rescue, so you will know their character.
 Rabbits below this age may lack human socialisation and may start to exhibit behaviours you're not used to when reaching sexual maturity.